monica-aws/aws-dms-with-lob/README.md

 [Prerequisites for using a PostgreSQL database as a source for AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.PostgreSQL.html#CHAP_Source.PostgreSQL.Prerequisites) as well.

-For your reference, find both files in `./source_config` folder.
+_For your reference, find both files in `./source_config` folder._

-Restart Postgres database:
+Restart the database:

 ```sh
 $ sudo /etc/init.d/postgresql restart
 ```

 #### Now let's create and prepare the database...

+1/ Create the database:

 From within your EC2 instance: